RECIPE UPDATED 7/24/2024

 Ingredients

-• 1/4 cup finely gated Parmigiano Reggiano Note: If you plan to freeze this sauce, I recommend adding the parm after you defrost it.
-Cheese and dairy don't always freeze quite right.
+• 35 grams (3 tablespoons) finely gated Parmigiano Reggiano NOTE: If you plan to freeze this sauce, I recommend adding the cheese after you defrost it.
+Dairy doesn't always freeze well.

 Instructions